-You can apply for this traveler declaration at any time, but we suggest applying for it at least 24 hours before your travel.
+You can apply for this traveler declaration at any time, but we suggest applying for it at least 24 hours before your travel date as you'll need to upload a negative COVID-19 PCR test result.
 We remind you that our team will always start processing this document when the time is right so that it continues to be valid for your entire journey.

 Get your document now and forget about having to verify if you’re qualified to apply.

 How do I get the Togo Traveller Declaration?

 How long is the Togo Traveller Declaration valid for and how many times can I apply for one?

 Can I get the Togo Traveller Declaration for free?

 Can I message you if I have more questions?